lucyyu24/lucyyu24.github.io/_posts/2022-11-04-is-my-life-a-to-do-list-or-a-river.markdown

 But maybe life is a river of to-do lists and

-we can make titianium rafts that won't deflat with the tides
+we can make titianium rafts that won't deflate with the tides

 because vehicles that can't survive paper cuts